-GH made Space holder for a yellow, white and red space in 2012 and included the artwork in Direct Democracy at the Monash University Museum of Art, Melbourne, in 2013.
+Space holder for a yellow, white and red space 2012 first appeared in Direct Democracy at the Monash University Museum of Art (cur.
+Geraldine Barlow), Melbourne, in 2013.
 Space holder for a yellow, white and red space is one of two in the limited edition space holder.
 The artwork's medium includes watercolour and lead pencil on paper, oil, pencil and acrylic on wood, and comprises of three components measuring, overall, 32 x 200 x 32 cm.

 ENCYCLOPAEDIA OF A SPACE PUT ON HOLD

 Parliament adjourned, the House in a deadlock divide, after the question was put That the space block 32 x 32 x 80cm (yellow for 70, white for 2 and red on the end), is either a waste of space without use to society or, in being a space that cannot be used, enables society.